 Yet in the 21st century, few people are likely to choose training requiring such a time commitment.
 Leveraging the burgeoning technologies and non-conventional forms of virtual learning, new methods and approaches must be developed to continue to be able to pass on this knowledge to gardeners over the generations and across nations.
-The Training Center embraces and values different educational traditions by providing a traditional, hands-on training approach supplemented by a wide variety of other learning tools and using cultural arts to provide the context for understanding the origins and meanings of Japanese gardens as an art form.
+The Training Center embraces and values different educational traditions by providing a traditional, hands-on training approach supplemented by a wide variety of other learning tools and using cultural arts to provide the context for understanding the origins and meanings of Japanese gardens as an art form, as well as understand the relationship of architecture to the natural environment.